CAC Certified Coins

 F-101

-Choice $950 New March 20!
-Type 2 Reverse, CACd Choice Original, Top 100 Variety.
+Choice $950 Type 2 Reverse, CACd Choice Original, Top 100 Variety.
 This is the third time this 1876-CC Type 2 reverse example is back on the GFRC price list.
 This time it comes with a CAC sticker.
 This coin is slate blue-grey with good eye appeal.
 This is a scarce and important Top 100 Variety.
 The PCGS Pop is 2 in 45 with 4 higher.
 The CAC stickered pop is 3, one in 15, this 45 and one higher in 50.
 There are two CACG coins in 20 and 25.
 If you are building a seated dime variety set or want to add a variety coin to your seated dime set, this is your coin.

 Seated 10C 1880 Seated 1880